The Hidden Scale Of Human Modification

 Etc.

-So the transhumanist camp that embraces biomedical and technological interventions to improve human capacities and well-being,
+So the transhumanist camp that embraces biomedical and technological interventions to improve human capacities and well-being.

-Definitely a very interesting part of this.
+This is definitely a very interesting part of this.

 Even many early of the transhumanist people were opposed to the early CRISPR baby experiments as well.